eea/eea.docker.openstack.host/README.md

 * OS_VOLUME_API_VERSION - API version for cinder.
 Defaults to 1

 * IMAGE_NAME                  - glance image to be used. defaults to EEA-docker-generic-v2.1 (should be already present in glance)
-* INSTANCE_NAME=''            - provide a name for the new instance.
+* INSTANCE_NAME               - provide a name for the new instance.
 A UUID will be generated if this is missing
 * INSTANCE_FLAVOR             - name of the flavor to be used. defaults to a flavor named e2standard.x5 (should be already defined)
 * INSTANCE_ROOT_SIZE          - self explanatory. defaults to 10 and is in GBytes
 * INSTANCE_ROOT_PERSISTENT    - can be "true" or "false" (default).
 It sets the instance to delete all related volumes on termination